prasanthvercel/localbloom/COST_ESTIMATION.md

 -   **Gemini Pro Vision**: `$0.0025` per 1,000 characters of input + `$0.0025` per image.

 *Note: Prices are subject to change by Google.
-Please refer to the official Google Cloud AI pricing page for the most up-to-date information.*
+Please refer to the official Google Cloud AI pricing page for the most up-to-date information.
+API costs are billed in USD.*

 ### Cost Per Scan Calculation